Jane Juska

 Jane Juska (March 7, 1933 – October 24, 2017) was an American author and retired schoolteacher whose first book, A Round-Heeled Woman: My Late-Life Adventures in Sex and Romance (2003), documented her search for sex at 67 years of age by putting a literary personal ad in the New York Review of Books.

-Sharon Gless starred in Jane Prowse's stage adaptation, A Round-Heeled Woman: the play, which had its first production in San Francisco in 2010.
-A new production, directed by Jane Prowse, who also adapted the book for the stage, ran from December 2010 to February 2011 in Miami.
-The play documented the 63 replies to her personal ad in the Review with a 2003 memoir, A Round-Heeled Woman, that became a West-End play.
+Sharon Gless starred in Jane Prowse's stage adaptation, A Round-Heeled Woman: the play, which had a workshop production in San Francisco in 2010.
+Another production, directed by Jane Prowse, ran from December 2010 to February 2011 in Florida.
+The play next ran at the Riverside Studios, Hammersmith, London, from 18 October 2011, again starring Gless, and then transferred to the West End.

-Juska wrote a follow-up, Unaccompanied Women: Late-Life Adventures in Love, Sex, and Real Estate five years later, which continued to document her desire to find a man to keep her company.
+Juska wrote a follow-up, Unaccompanied Women: Late-Life Adventures in Love, Sex, and Real Estate three years later, which continued to document her desire to find a man to keep her company.
 In addition, it chronicles her globe-trotting adventures, due in part to her travels surrounding her first book.
-She died on October 24, 2017 at the age of 84.
+As well, she wrote a novel, titled Mrs. Bennet Has Her Say (2015).
+She died on October 24, 2017, at the age of 84.